Raleigh Child Custody Attorneys

 Why Do I Need a Custody Lawyer?

-Custody arrangements are naturally much easier and the process is much smoother if both parents can agree to a plan in an amicable manner.
+Custody arrangements are naturally much more straightforward if both parents can agree to a plan in an amicable manner.
 Unfortunately, this is not always possible.
-Child custody is one of the most emotionally-charged issues that divorcing couples may face, and a battle over custody can take a toll on the parents and children alike.
-At Marshall & Taylor PLLC, we understand the issues that divorcing parents face, and we have seen the paths that previous clients of ours have taken to a peaceful resolution.
+Child custody can be an emotional issue, and a battle over custody can take a toll on parents and children.
+At Marshall & Taylor PLLC, we understand the issues that divorcing parents face.
+We have seen previous clients’ paths to a peaceful resolution.

-When you work with us, you will rest assured that you have an experienced team on your side that is looking out for your best interests and the best interests of the child.
-We will help counsel you on your rights, your legal options, and will work hard to find a peaceful resolution that can hopefully avoid a long, bitter battle.
+When you work with us, you will rest assured that you have an experienced team on your side.
+We will look out for your and your child’s best interests.
+We will advise you of your rights and legal options and work hard to find a peaceful resolution to avoid a long, bitter battle.

 If your spouse refuses to cooperate or is unwilling to work to find a fair resolution, we are not afraid to fight for you.
-We have the knowledge and the resources it takes to see your case through to the end, and our satisfied clients will tell you that we get results when it matters most.
-Don’t hesitate to contact us today, and together we can start building a strong custody case for you.
+We have the knowledge and the resources to see your case through to the end.
+Our satisfied clients will tell you that we get results when it matters most.
+Don’t hesitate to contact us today, and together we can build a solid custody case for you.

 Child Custody Issues